Galleries – From the Sketchbooks

 • The Study – This is a more lengthy application of attention and working, from 20 minutes to several hours.
 It is either done to capture the details and resolve issues regarding an object, environment/experience, etc. i.e. lighting, composition, texture, form, shape, etc. They are done in and of themselves for the experience or as preparation for a painting.

-• Finished Drawing – These are either in and of themselves a completed work, or done to be transferred to canvas, (or done directly on the canvas), in the creation of a detailed painting.
+• Finished Drawing or Rendering – These are either in and of themselves a completed work, or done to be transferred to canvas, (or done directly on the canvas), in the creation of a detailed painting.

 scetchbook